 ABOUT

-My work examines how political and economic institutions interact with technological development, specifically artificial intelligence and automation.
-I focus on algorithmic governance – how these technologies are developed, understood, and shape individual decision-making.
-Using randomized controlled trials, I investigate the micro-level behaviors that drive these complex systems.
-My work on public support for surveillance has been featured in Comparative Political Studies.
-Explore my current projects.
+I'm David, an applied economist specializing in the political economy of digital and automated governance.
+My research explores how political and economic institutions interact with technological change, with a particular focus on artificial intelligence and automation.
+I study algorithmic governance — especially how such systems are interpreted and understood by citizens.
+Using mixed empirical methods, I analyze attitudes, cognition, and behavior at the micro level.
+My work on public support for surveillance has been published in Comparative Political Studies.

-I primarily teach courses on political science and institutional economics with an emphasis on technological development, and I also offer applied methods classes in R. Learn more about my teaching experience.
+I teach courses in political science and institutional economics, with a focus on technological development, as well as applied methods classes in R. You can learn more about my current research projects and teaching experience on my website.

 Feel free to reach out if you’d like to discuss my research or potential collaborations!